eventide-project/docs/user-guide/consumers.md

 Consumer groups ensure that any given stream is processed by a single consumer.
 The consumer that processes a stream is always the same consumer.
 This is achieved by the _consistent hashing_ of a message's stream name.

-A stream name is hashed to a 64-bit integer, and the modulo of that number by the consumer group size yields a consumer group member number that will consistently process that stream name.
+A stream name's ID is hashed to a 64-bit integer, and the modulo of that number by the consumer group size yields a consumer group member number that will consistently process that stream name.

 Specifying values for the `consumer_group_size` and `consumer_group_member` consumer causes the query for messages to include a condition that is based on the hash of the stream name, the modulo of the group size, and the consumer member number.